 Once again, this service is convenient as you won’t be the one searching.
 The team over at TTP is searching 200 US and Canadian departure cities every day for destinations all over the world, and they will make sure you know when something great has been found from your home.

 Thrifty Premium Traveler is searching all deals, not just round-trip ones, from these departure cities.
 We know it’s key to find those low one-way international flights as soon as they are published, and the power of TTP’s constant search is the value here.

-When you do get an email with a deal that catches your eye, you will be pleased to see that it won’t be on a budget airline.
+When you get an email with a deal that catches your eye, you will be pleased to see that it won’t be on a budget airline.
 Thrifty Traveler Premium is mainly searching American, Delta, and United Airlines.
 It will never show you a low-cost carrier deal requiring you to pay more anyway.

 When booking with a third party, this is rarely allowed.
 That makes Thrifty Traveler Premium an even more efficient source of getting the cheapest price on one-way international flights.

 See Related: Best Ways to Get Cheap Flight Alerts